cms636/cms636.github.io/_posts/2015-03-30-boston-museum-of-science.md

 This screen in the food exhibit was abandoned for a long time.

 ![magnetic canvas](/assets/bmos_magnetic.jpg)
 The magnetic canvas station had many children playing with it.
+I had to wait several minutes before I could take a picture of this.

 ## Possible Frustration